jupyterlab/jupyterlab/docs/source/extension/extension_tutorial.rst

 Return to the ``index.ts`` file.
 Modify the ``activate`` function to apply the CSS classes, the copyright information, and error handling for the API response.
-You will be updating and replacing some lines, so the beginning of the function should read like the following:
+You will be updating and replacing/removing some lines, so the beginning of the function should read like the following:

 .. code-block:: typescript
       :emphasize-lines: 9,19-20,32-53